Add rel=”me” To A Navigation Menu in WordPress

 If you are going to add

 rel="me" microformat markup to your social media and other third party profile pages..
 And you should!
 You will no doubt be able to add them into a post or a page with little difficulty.
 The area that I found to be more troublesome and after I see how to accomplish it, don’t know why it wasn’t abundantly clear sooner.
 However it did cause me a bit of perplexity at first, thinking maybe I had to go into the files and add it, but alas it was just a setting in the dropdown and then the field appeared and made total sense.
-Why would I doubt the folks at WordPress depriving us of a painless way to add this useful bit of information to our markup.
+Why would WordPress not have a painless way to add this useful bit of information to our markup?

 This is how a menu list item is shown on the menu admin page.